Krinnik/ny_ride_fair_optimization/README.md

 - Improved approach for accurately predicting trip times based on pickup/drop-off, congestion, etc.

 ### **Prototype Earnings-Per-Hour Model**
-- Allows drivers to see where they might earn more.
+- Allows drivers to discover pick-up locations in NYC, where they might have a higher potential earnings.
 - Outperforms a baseline (e.g., naive average predictions).

 ### **Future Modeling**
 - Plans to refine feature engineering, add more robust historical data, and incorporate surge/peak events.
+- Expand to include other major metropolitain areas with higher ridership density
+- -- Boston, Chicago, Los Angeles, Miami, Philadelphia, San Francisco, Seattle, and Washington DC

 ---